-If you spend your time on LinkedIn, you’ll hear the word leadership a lot (we’re looking at you, GaryVee), but our American pal is absolutely spot on.
-Gone are the days of bosses, hierarchy, office-based dictatorship…we’re here for progression and that starts with the people at the top stepping down a little to help us out.
+If you spend your time on LinkedIn, you’ll hear the term leadership development a lot (we’re looking at you, GaryVee).
+Despite the slight overindulgence, our American pal is absolutely spot on.
+Gone are the days of bosses, hierarchy, office-based dictatorship… we’re here for progression.
+Progressions starts with the people at the top stepping down a little to help us out.

 Jobseekers are looking for someone who can stand on deck to watch out for ice bergs, while also leading the way to doing things right.